 Did you know that AMAES practiced Blended Learning as early as the 90s?

-Education without borders
+Education without Borders.

-In 2015, right after the passing of the Philippine Education Law, AMAES pioneered full online degree education program catering to students, not just in the Philippines, but anywhere in the world.
-No-classroom classroom… education anytime, anywhere without the need for physical classrooms, just the magic of satellite, Internet and handheld devices.
+In 2015, right after the passing of the Philippine Education Law, AMAES pioneered full online degree education programs catering to students, not just in the Philippines, but anywhere in the world.
+No-classroom classroom… education anytime, anywhere without the need for physical classrooms, just the magic of satellite, the Internet and handheld devices.